rust-br/rust-book-pt-br/second-edition/src/ch11-02-running-tests.md

 funcionando ou não.
 Como os testes estão sendo executados ao mesmo tempo, verifique se eles não dependem um do outro ou de qualquer estado compartilhado, incluindo um ambiente compartilhado, como o diretório de trabalho atual ou as variáveis de ambiente.

-For example, say each of your tests runs some code that creates a file on disk named *test-output.txt* and writes some data to that file.
-Then each test reads the data in that file and asserts that the file contains a particular value, which is different in each test.
-Because the tests run at the same time, one test might overwrite the file between when another test writes and reads the file.
-The second test will then fail, not because the code is incorrect but because the tests have interfered with each other while running in parallel.
-One solution is to make sure each test writes to a different file; another solution is to run the tests one at a time.

 Por exemplo, digamos que cada um de seus testes execute algum código que cria um arquivo no disco chamado *test-output.txt* e grave alguns dados nesse arquivo.